What Does a Trump Presidency Mean for Meetings?

 Trump’s previous administration increased security measures targeting travelers from certain regions, and in 2017, his administration restricted entry for citizens of Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
 The question remains as to whether his administration will once again extend travel bans or target travelers.

-On a positive note, visa wait times are down by nearly 60% since the height of the pandemic backlogs, and 8.5 million of the 11.5 visas issued in fiscal year 2024 were visitor visas – a 10% increase over FY 2023.
+On a positive note, as of press time, visa wait times were down by nearly 60% since the height of the pandemic backlogs, and 8.5 million of the 11.5 visas issued in fiscal year 2024 were visitor visas – a 10% increase over FY 2023.
 The State Department is still working to reduce wait times from Mexico, Brazil, Columbia and India.
 This is good news for the trade show industry, which has been struggling with the issue since the pandemic.

 4. Hidden Fees and Transparency